marceand/AlarmMaterialDesign/README.md

 Create a material design Alarm designed by [Suleiman](https://material.uplabs.com/posts/switch-design-app-concept)
 * Use only one relative layout
 * Combine many views: text, image, switch
-* Switch is customized with style
+* Switch view is customized with style
 * Icons are in SVG files

 # Screenshot